conradakunga/Blog/_posts/2025-03-16-changing-the-port-of-an-aspnet-web-application-or-api.md

 If you want to change them during the **debug** stage, change them to an available port and **restart** your application.

-If the project has been deployed, this will not work, as there is no l`aunchSettings.json` for deployed files.
+If the project **has been deployed, this will not work**, as there is no `launchSettings.json` for deployed files.

 In this case you need to make the change to the `appsettings.json` file.